Ruggero Lenci

-Ruggero Lenci (born Rome, January 7, 1955) is an Italian architect and Professor of Architectural Design at the Faculty of Civil and Industrial Engineering of the Sapienza University of Rome.
+Ruggero Lenci (born 7 January 1955) is an Italian architect and Professor of Architectural Design at the Faculty of Civil and Industrial Engineering of the Sapienza University of Rome.

+Born in Rome to architect Sergio Lenci, he has a brother, Roberto, who is also an architect.

-Author and director of the Editorial Series "Sustainable Architecture" Gangemi, has collaborated in the writing of entries for the Italian Enciclopedia Treccani: John M. Johansen, I.M.
+Being the author and director of the editorial series Sustainable Architecture, Gangemi has collaborated in the writing of entries for the Italian Enciclopedia Treccani: John M. Johansen, I.M.
 Pei, Paolo Soleri, Bruno Zevi.

 His theoretical contribution on "Evolution and architecture between science and design" makes a parallel of scientific disciplines and design ones, from which is derived the following: "The morphogenesis of the project summarizes the history of architecture."